GET HARD RESULTS. Start here

 At the end of the treatment period, more than 80 percent of the patients had gained control over their ejaculatory reflex and increased their intravaginal ejaculatory latency time (IELT) — the total amount of time required to climax after penetrating the vagina.

-On average, the men increased from an IELT of less than 40 seconds to a range between 123.6 and 152.4 seconds by the end of the 12 weeks.
+On average, the men increased from an IELT of less than 60 seconds to a range between 123.6 and 152.4 seconds by the end of the 12 weeks.

 Focus on Foreplay

-Take advantage of foreplay time — use your mouth, fingers, or sex toys (yes, plural, like this one) to stimulate your partner and make sex more enjoyable for both of you.
-According to a survey of over 1,000 women published in the Journal of Sex & Marital Therapy, more than 70 percent of women either reported clitoral stimulation helped them orgasm during sex, or that it was essential for them to successfully reach orgasm at all.
+Take advantage of foreplay time — use your mouth, fingers or sex toys (yes, plural, like this one) to stimulate your partner and make sex more enjoyable for both of you.

 Try Different Sex Positions

-Sex is all about angles, as anyone who’s switched from years of missionary to the exciting doggy style alternative will confirm.
-But you don’t actually want doggy — you want cowgirl, or another position that allows your partner to get more pleasure with less thrusting.
-This reduces your stimulation, increases theirs, and in the process might put the two of you on the same pace to the finish line.
+But you don’t actually want doggy — you want cowgirl or another position that allows your partner to get more pleasure with less thrusting.
+This reduces your stimulation, increases theirs and in the process might put the two of you on the same pace to the finish line.

 We have a guide on sexual positions for small penis, too.